Skip to navigation Skip to content

 Australian Thalidomide Survivors Support Program (ATSSP)

 The Australian Thalidomide Survivors Support Program (ATSSP) is an Australian Government program aimed at providing financial support to Australian thalidomide survivors.
-The Department of Health and Aged Care has overall program and policy responsibility for the Australian Thalidomide Survivors Support Program, while Services Australia (the agency) is responsible for the administration of the Extraordinary Assistance Fund and the Health Care Assistance Fund.
+The Department of Health, Disability and Ageing has overall program and policy responsibility for the Australian Thalidomide Survivors Support Program, while Services Australia (the agency) is responsible for the administration of the Extraordinary Assistance Fund and the Health Care Assistance Fund.

 Under the Extraordinary Assistance Fund (EAF) and the Health Care Assistance Fund (HCAF), Services Australia will help with out of pocket health care costs, daily living costs and home and vehicle modifications.